-WASHINGTON — More than 140 members of DC Fire and EMS are self-quarantining after 10 firefighters tested positive for the coronavirus, department officials said.
+WASHINGTON — More than 150 members of DC Fire and EMS have self-quarantining and 38 firefighters have tested positive for the coronavirus, department officials said.
 The original outbreak stemmed from two firefighters -- who were partners -- testing positive.

 "The department has implemented an infection control group that is working very closely with D.C.
 Health so that we can assess and monitor and evaluate," Dean said.

 A D.C.
 Fire and EMS spokesperson said the quarantined members are not having any impact on response, and all units are in service and operating at full capacity.

 "To the men and women of the D.C. fire department who have volunteered to backfill all these members that are out, I must tell you I'm extremely proud of you for taking care of your community, and thank you very much," Dean said on Thursday.

 Dabney Hudson, president of D.C.
 Firefighters Association IAFF Local 36, said the decision to quarantine additional firefighters comes from a heightened response to the virus.
 Local 36 has over 2,000 members and responds to roughly 220,000 emergency calls a year.

 Mayor Muriel Bowser said just one first responder impacted by COVID-19 has a ripple effect in the entire service.

 "DC Health is leading the contact tracing of the member who tested positive, an investigation that includes other FEMS members as well as members of the community," Dean said in a statement on March 18.

 The decision to self-quarantine poses a unique challenge to District emergency response workers who are required to assist those in need but also are attempting to protect their own health.